SohamMalakar/Fun-Assembly/README.md

 ## Overview

 It is a Procedure Oriented Programming Language that uses a simple expression evaluator.
 It stores the variables and elements in a hash table.
-As the interpreter for this language is rather basic, it does not come with any loops and functions.
-But these functionalities are easy to obtain using jumps.
+As the interpreter for this language is rather basic, it does not come with any loops.
+But loops are easy to obtain using jumps.
+It has support for user-defined functions to avoid code repetition.
 It also comes with a minimal file I/O.

 The language has a built-in Module System to create modules.
 It is pretty similar to functions in other programming languages.
 It makes the language so modular.